Moving To The Bahamas

 Where in The Bahamas should you move to?

 The different islands offer very different opportunities and experiences.
 New Providence is home to most of the population of The Bahamas.
 Nassau, New Providence is the capital city, the business, tourism and economic center of the country.
 Nassau is the home of the major hospitals, the College of The Bahamas, the major hotels, casinos and resorts and the Lynden Pindling International Airport.
 It is the economic and transportation hub of The Bahamas.

 Paradise Island is, of course, the high-end resort center of the Bahamas.
-Connected to New Providence by a small bridge, Paradise Island is home to the world-famous Atlantis Resort and Casino, many luxury condo developments as well as numerous fantastic, gourmet restaurants.
-The Paradise Island Golf Course is also among the most scenic courses anywhere in the world.
+Connected to New Providence by a small bridge, Paradise Island is home to the world-famous Atlantis Resort and Casino, The Reef at Atlantis, Hurricane Hole Superyacht Marina, and many luxury condo developments as well as numerous fantastic, gourmet restaurants.
+The Paradise Island Golf Course, located in Ocean Club Estates, is also among the most scenic courses anywhere in the world.

 Freeport, Grand Bahama is the second city of The Bahamas.
 It too has resorts, casinos, beaches and some of the best diving in the world.
 There are direct flights to Freeport and the infrastructure is efficient and modern.
 Freeport is also a mecca for film makers, with the gorgeous scenery and state of the art filming facility.